SeanJBennett/Solar/README.md

 ## About <a name = "about"></a>

 Solar is a program that automates submission of jobs to Slurm, a Supercomputer queueing system.
 Solar is a program written in Python that automatically generates more Python code from a simple configuration text file.
 This makes Solar very useful to those who need to submit many jobs to a Supercomputer and those with limited coding experience.
-Additionally, Solar also takes away the hassle of manually having to change each jobs paramaters before submission to a Supercomputer.
+Additionally, Solar also takes away the hassle of manually having to change each jobs parameters before submission to a Supercomputer.
 Solar makes use of Slurm for job submissions to our Supercomputer but can be easily adapted to your choice of queueing system.

 ## Getting Started <a name = "getting_started"></a>